Credex Auto Title Loans South Orlando logo

 Credex specializes in auto title loans ranging from $750 to $5,000, with approval decisions made primarily on the borrower's ability to repay and vehicle condition rather than credit score.
 The application process is streamlined: applicants provide proof of residence, income, and a national ID, then receive appraisal and funding in as little as one day.
 Repayment terms range from 6 to 24 months, with APRs between 18% and 35.95% (maximum).
 A $25 application fee applies.
 The company explicitly states borrowers keep both the cash and their vehicle.

-Credex differentiates itself through high approval rates (claims over 98% of applications approved), transparent fee disclosures with illustrative loan examples, fair lending commitments, and accessibility features on their website.
+Credex differentiates itself through high approval rates (claims over 98% of applications approved), listed fee disclosures with illustrative loan examples, fair lending commitments, and accessibility features on their website.
 They maintain a physical location at 1300 S Semoran Blvd, Orlando, with in-person service Monday–Friday 9am–6pm and Saturday 9am–2pm.
 The company prominently warns against advance-fee scams and provides verification contact details.

 However, this remains a high-cost lending product.
-APRs of 33–35% significantly exceed payday-alternative thresholds (36% cap) and approach predatory lending territory.
+APRs of 33–35% significantly exceed payday-alternative thresholds (36% cap) and approach high-cost lending territory.
 While borrowers retain vehicle use, the title serves as collateral, creating default risk.
 The company's claims of 98%+ approval rates and minimal credit evaluation suggest a business model heavily dependent on high interest rates to offset risk.
-This product is best suited only for borrowers with immediate cash needs who cannot access alternatives and fully understand the cost implications.
+This product is best suited only for borrowers with short-term cash needs who cannot access alternatives and fully understand the cost implications.

 Services & Features